-Mode Reading as Writers Writing as Readers Essential Question What can we learn from good storytellers about how to tell our own stories?
-What can the study of good stories tell us about ourselves as human beings?
-Style of Pursuit Artistic Scholarly Approaches •accessing memory and imagination as resources •using language that is concrete and specific, not abstract and general •writing scenes instead of summary •centering on conflict •making the familiar feel surprising •utilizing existing and innovative structures to create tension and control pacing evaluating all aspects of an author's craft (i.e. how the author writes) •point-of-view •conflict •structure •events •place •language •characterization •length •time-span •tone •details •pacingto understand theme (i.e. "what the author is saying") Product Creative Writing (fiction, poetry, creative nonfiction) Analytical Essay
+Mode Reading as Writers Writing as Readers Essential Question What can we learn from good What can the study of good storytellers about how to tell stories tell us about ourselves our own stories? as human beings?
+Style of Pursuit Artistic Scholarly Approaches accessing memory and imagination as resources using language that is concrete and specific, not abstract and general writing scenes instead of summary centering on conflict making the familiar feel surprising utilizing existing and innovative structures to create tension and control pacing evaluating all aspects of an author's craft (i.e. how the author writes) •point-of-view •conflict •structure •events •place •language •characterization •length •time-span •tone •details •pacing to understand theme (i.e. Product Creative Writing (fiction, poetry, creative nonfiction) Analytical Essay